bjornte/transparent-encryption/README.md

 # Transparent encryption

+Welcome, please make any changes as you wish!
+This is a completely open discussion.

+Background
+---
 A discussion on how to create controlled insight (screening) into encrypted communication

 *Make it harder to commit crimes<sup>1</sup> by allowing residents to voluntarily aid law enforcement by making their digital assets available in a controlled screening scenario.*